 Cambodia is a place some will write off because of its questionable situation and some less favorable tourist assessments, but here are my thoughts.
 The biggest annoyance I dealt with was being asked for money on occasion and aggressively asked to purchase certain items between my tuk tuk and the wherever I was headed.
 This would clearly bother some people, turning them off.
 Really though, these moments were brief and between much greater ones.
 When you took a quick look around, outside of the tourist hot spots, the elegant hotels, it made it hard to not feel for these people, to spend a little more.
 I can survive the loss of a dollar given to a beggar who lost a leg to what may have been an American landmine left over from the Vietnam war.
-I and it’s even easier to respect a band of land mine victims, playing music with a donation bin out, because they have too much pride to simply sit there asking for money, relying on the sympathy their injuries would bring.
+And, it’s even easier to respect a band of land mine victims, playing music with a donation bin out, because they have too much pride to simply sit there asking for money, relying on the sympathy their injuries would bring.

 I earnestly enjoyed Cambodia.
 I know much more than I had previously known, and I saw firsthand what I read about or had seen in documentaries.
-Cambodia has its issues to work through, but there is much eagerness, ingenuity, and propose being employed by its people.
+Cambodia has its issues to work through, but there is much eagerness, genuineness, and propose being employed by its people.
 Other nations have risen from strife to greatness.
 I hope Cambodia can as well.

 If you would like to check our more images from my travels, visit my Instagram page @TylerGolec an have a look around!

 Tyler W. Golec